Our Story

 1998-2001

-In 1998, Heart of Missouri United Way and The City of Columbia made an initial investment in a community childcare initiative called Community Child Care Consortium.
-The Consortium conducted a comprehensive planning study on child care and early childhood outcomes in Boone County.
-They used the information to partner with several agencies and develop services to support at-risk children.
+In 1998, Heart of Missouri United Way and The City of Columbia initiated a community childcare endeavor known as the Community Child Care Consortium.
+This initiative spearheaded a thorough planning study on child care and early childhood outcomes in Boone County.
+Leveraging the insights gleaned, the Consortium collaborated with multiple agencies to craft services aimed at bolstering support for at-risk children

 2002-2005

-In 2002, the Community Child Care Consortium crafts its vision around kindergarten readiness and organizes into a 501(c)3 nonprofit called Boone Early Childhood Partners.
-The mission was to coordinate services and build resources to improve school readiness in Boone County.
-Working with the community, they identified key indicators of kindergarten readiness and conducted a county wide assessment.
-They found 16% of children entered school without the necessary skills to succeed.
-The Partners received several federal grants to improve the social and emotional skills of high-risk children using a parent and teacher approach.
-After several years of implementing the grants, the board shifted the focus to direct services that benefit children who face an increased risk of not succeeding in school.
+In 2002, the Community Child Care Consortium crystallized its vision around kindergarten readiness, evolving into a 501(c)3 nonprofit known as Boone Early Childhood Partners.
+With a mission to coordinate services and cultivate resources for enhancing school readiness in Boone County, the organization collaborated with the community to identify crucial indicators of kindergarten readiness, conducting a comprehensive countywide assessment.
+The findings revealed that 16% of children were entering school lacking essential skills for success.
+Leveraging several federal grants, the Partners implemented initiatives aimed at enhancing the social and emotional skills of high-risk children, employing a collaborative approach involving parents and teachers.
+Following years of grant implementation, the board redirected its focus towards delivering direct services benefiting children facing elevated risks of academic underachievement

 2010- Today